sidsriva/graph_calculus/README.md

 This repo is developed from mechanoChemML library.
 It is specialized to reproduce results from our publication (Under-review, available on request):

-M. Duschenes, S. Srivastava and K. Garikipati (2022), Reduced order models in physics using non-local calculus on unstructured weighted graphs
+M. Duschenes, S. Srivastava and K. Garikipati (2022), Numerical analysis of non-local calculus on finite weighted graphs, with application to reduced-order modelling of dynamical systems

 The original readme from the mechanoChemML library is attached at the end of this file.
 Same license as the mechanoChemML library is used for this repo.

 # Installation

-1. donwload the repo
+1. Download the repo

 2. use conda to create a virtual env